ansible/ansible/docs/docsite/rst/network/user_guide/platform_netconf_enabled.rst

 Netconf enabled Platform Options
 ***************************************

-This page offers details on how netconf connection works in Ansible 2.7 and how to use it.
+This page offers details on how the netconf connection works in Ansible 2.7 and how to use it.

 .. contents:: Topics